EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/liquid-ajax-cart-get.md

 ---
 title: liquidAjaxCart.get()
 layout: docs-v2
-disable_anchors: true
 ---

 # liquidAjaxCart.get()

 <p class="lead" markdown="1">
-The method performs an Ajax request to the Shopify Cart API `GET /cart.js` endpoint.
+A method of the [`liquidAjaxCart`](/v2/docs/liquid-ajax-cart/) object, which initiates an Ajax request to the Shopify Cart API `GET /cart.js` endpoint.
 </p>

+## Structure

-The method takes request options object as the first parameter:
+The method takes an object with the request options as the first parameter:

 {%- capture highlight_code -%}
 {% include v2/content/request-options-object.html %}